AmerMathSoc/texml/README.md

 One notable thing that `texml` does *not* try to do is format mathematical content or convert that content to another format.
-Instead, it focuses on normalizing the LaTeX markup into a form that can be processed by MathML.
+Instead, it focuses on normalizing the LaTeX markup into a form that can be processed by MathJax.

 ## Installation